MA-1100 Body Systems for Medical Assistants

 2 Credits

-Introduction to basic patient navigation techniques: Patient resources, health promotion, preventative medicine, professional conduct, patient interviewing techniques.
+Introduction to basic patient advocacy techniques: Patient resources, health promotion, preventative medicine, professional conduct, patient interviewing techniques.
 Learning how to recognize health disparities and increase health literacy.

 Lecture: 2 hours